tahuffman1s/rsensor/README.md

 - Press `q` or `Ctrl+C` to exit
 - The interface will automatically update every 250ms

+If you're using the flatpak release it will add an icon to your menu It can also be ran using `flatpak run org.tahuffman1s.rsensor`

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.